canonical/observability/README.md

 ```

 > [!note]
 > By default, integration tests are executed in parallel: each `test_*.py` file is executed on a separate runner.
-This behavior can be disabled via a flag. # TODO: add link to the parallelize-integration flag
+This behavior can be disabled via a [flag](https://github.com/canonical/observability/blob/feature/v1/.github/workflows/charm-pull-request.yaml#L28-L33).

 ### Rock Workflows